DIPLOMA OF EARLY CHILDHOOD EDUCATION AND CARE

-HIGHER LEVEL SKILLS
+HIGHER LEVER SKILLS FUNDING

 The Higher Level Skills program provides a government subsidy to support eligible individuals to access subsidised training in selected certificate IV or above qualifications, and priority skill sets.